My Approach to Timeless, Documentary Wedding Photography

 Cocktail Hour

 If you’re doing portraits pre-ceremony, you’ll enjoy this time with guests.
-It’s great for candid photos, group shots, and fun extras like:
+It’s great for candid photos, group images, and fun extras like:

 - Food trucks, performers, caricaturists, photo booths—you name it!